 Personal Injury* Solicitors

-If you have been injured as a result of the actions of someone else, you will have suffered what is termed a Tort, which is a civil wrong, which basically means you will have a right to seek a legal remedy for this wrong.
+If you have been injured as a result of the actions of someone else, you will have suffered what is termed a Tort, which is a civil wrong, and the injured party has a right to seek a legal remedy for the wrong.

 Areas of Personal Injury Law